-Report cards are issued at the end of each quarter.
-Various supplemental reports may be sent to parents throughout the school year concerning student's performance.
-These reports may describe student work of an exceptional nature or work which needs improving.
+Various supplemental reports may be sent to parents throughout the school year concerning a student's performance.
+These reports may describe student work of an exceptional nature or work which needs to be improved.
 These reports will be sent as the teacher determines appropriate.

 Included in the academic improvement report will be a request from the teacher for parents to contact the teacher by phone to discuss the student's academic progress.
-Teachers will arrange with the parents for days when the student can meet with the teacher outside the regular class period until the student returns to satisfactory academic standing.
+Teachers will arrange with the parents for times when the student can meet with the teacher outside the regular class time until the student returns to satisfactory academic standing.